How Long Is the Teas?

-The TEAS test contains 170 questions, spread across the 4 subject areas of the test, namely Math, Science, English and Reading.
+The test contains 170 questions, spread across 4 subject areas of the test, namely Math, Science, English and Reading.
 An important point is that 20 out of the 170 questions are not scored.
 However, there is also no way of knowing which questions will be scored or not, during the actual test, so the applicants should treat every question equally.

 The total time duration of the test is 209 minutes.
 However, each test section has a specific time limit and the limits, which will be discussed in the next paragraph.

 In the official ATI study guides, the number of scored questions and the total time limit for each test section are mentioned as follows:

 - Reading - 42 scored questions and 58 minutes

 - Math - 30 scored questions and 51 minutes